ptcc/react-redux-starter-kit/README.md

 This repository is based on https://github.com/davezuko/react-redux-starter-kit.
 The difference is its structure is modular which is inspired by the post http://marmelab.com/blog/2015/12/17/react-directory-structure.html of François Zaninotto.

+Also, there is a example for calling github API to fetching user by using redux-saga which is also inspired by https://github.com/marmelab/javascript-boilerplate.

 ===

 This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable, feature-rich webpack build system that's already setup to provide hot reloading, CSS modules with Sass support, unit testing, code coverage reports, bundle splitting, and a whole lot more.